Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Results

 Blood requires frequent replenishment, so a wide range of blood cells are regularly created in bone marrow.
 These blood cells originate from hematopoietic stem and progenitor cells (HSPCs), which have the capacity to differentiate into many blood cell fates.
 They are responsible for maintaining stable populations of blood cells.
 While many different cell fate hierarchies have been proposed for hematopoiesis, lineage tracing data from \citet{weinreb2020lineage} suggests that HSPCs primed to become different cell types may exist on a continuum rather than passing through distinct progenitors for each mature fate.
 For example, some HSPCs which become monocytes take paths which are closer to dendritic cells while others take neutrophil-like paths.
 By comparing populations of HSPCs and the paths they take in cell fate space, our model can identify signs of landscapes associated with these possible scenarios.

 Lineage tracing experiments in \citet{weinreb2020lineage} enable a precise analysis of progenitors and their eventual fates.
 HSPCs were extracted from the bone marrow of mice and tagged with DNA barcodes unique to each cell.
 These barcodes are retained when cells divide.
 Since scRNA-seq destroys the cell it samples, it's difficult to observe the gene expression of a particular cell over time.
 Lineage tracing by barcoding is one way to bypass this difficulty, since it allows mature cells to be matched to clonal progenitors via the barcode.
 In this experiment, after cells were barcoded and allowed to proliferate ex vivo, some cells were sampled, and some were replated and allowed to divide and differentiate further.
 This process was repeated twice, which led to samples being taken 2, 4, and 6 days after barcoding (see Figure \ref{signatures in data} A).
+This process allows the identification of clonal families: clones at day 2 who have sister cells at days 4 and/or 6.

+To analyze this data with scTOP, we followed the procedure described in \citet{yampolskaya2023sctop}.
+In brief, we constructed a reference basis $\xi$ by taking averages across particular populations of cells from day 2 and day 6.
+For each subpopulation, we averaged the gene expression profiles for 150 random cells, excluding cells that had sister clones on other days.
+From day 2, we sampled undifferentiated cells, while at day 6 we sampled mature cells with labels provided by the author.
+This resulted in a reference basis with seven types: progenitors (HSPCs), neutrophils, monocytes, megakaryocytes, mast cells, eosinophils and basophils.
+Although HSPCs may only be transiently stable, scTOP was able to accurately identify them with this reference basis, which validated treating HSPCs as effective (if temporary) attractors.